 At the end of the 1st and 3rd quarters, parents/guardians are expected to pick up their child's report card on the designated dates.
-If an emergency prevents attendance at the conference, it is expected that the parent/guardian make arrangements with the Parents/guardians and students must both attend each conference.
+If an emergency prevents attendance at the conference, it is expected that the parent/guardian make arrangements with School Leaders.